 National Anthem Etiquette

-What to do when you hear the singing of the National Anthem.
+Do you follow proper National Anthem Etiquette?
+Here’s what to do when you hear the singing of the National Anthem.

 According to the United States Flag Code, “When the national anthem is played or sung, citizens should stand at attention and salute at the first note and hold the salute through the last note.
 The salute is directed to the flag, if displayed, otherwise to the music.”
 Unless a military member in uniform, citizens should stand at ‘salute’ by placing their hand over their heart, facing the American Flag.